 The History Of Skiing In Scandinavia – How The Norsemen Started Skiing

-Skiing is a very popular sport in the mountain regions of the world nowadays.
-It is mainly practiced for fun by many amateurs, but also professionally, and is quite noteworthy for such countries as Norway, Sweden, France, Germany, Austria or the United States when it comes to the Winter Olympics.
+Skiing is a very popular sport in the mountainous regions of the world nowadays.
+It is mainly practiced for fun by many amateurs, but also professionally, and is quite noteworthy for such countries as Norway, Sweden, France, Germany, Austria, or the United States when it comes to the Winter Olympics.
 The etymology of this sport is quintessentially Scandinavian in origin, given the fact that the very word ‘ski’ comes from the Old Norse ‘skíð’, meaning stick of wood.

 Nonetheless, it must be mentioned that it was not intended to be a sport from the very beginning of its creation.
 Today, we know from archaeological findings and historical research than the skis were initially used in mankind’s early history as a very convenient means of transportation, rather than being part of a pleasant leisure activity.